fenago/kubernetes-course/md/Lab_7.md

 of the Deployment.
 Finally, we learned how to create Jobs for one-time tasks.
-All of these controllers come into play when you want to deploy a production-ready application or workload, as you will see in the upcoming chapters.
+All of these controllers come into play when you want to deploy a production-ready application or workload, as you will see in the upcoming labs.

-In the next chapter, we will see how we can discover and access the Pods or replicas managed by a Deployment or a ReplicaSet.
+In the next lab, we will see how we can discover and access the Pods or replicas managed by a Deployment or a ReplicaSet.